LabKey/gradlePlugin/README.md

 - Stop adding the standalone `VERSION` file to distribution archives; the `distribution.properties` file now contains the `version` and `buildUrl` properties that `EmbeddedExtractor.java` reads.
 - Update Npm plugin configuration to download a single copy of node and npm for use by all modules
+- Remove configuration of Yarn tasks and properties

 ### 4.2.0
 *Released*: 11 October 2024